Art in America: Managing editors

+Readership

-ReadershipArt in America is widely read by art dealers, collectors, historians, art professionals, and others.
+Art in America is widely read by art dealers, collectors, historians, art professionals, and others.
 It contains news and art criticism of painting, sculpture, photography, installation art, performance art, digital art, video and architecture in exhibition reviews, artist profiles, and feature articles.

+Chelsea Art Guide

-Art in ActionChelsea Art Guide is a bi-monthly, free publication produced by Art in America.
+Chelsea Art Guide is a bi-monthly, free publication produced by Art in America.
 Chelsea Art is a current guide to New York's vast contemporary art district.
 With exhibition listings and an annotated map, Chelsea Art is a guide to the constantly changing geography of Chelsea.

-ArtinAmericaMagazine.com

-ArtinAmericaMagazine.com is Art in Americas website.
-Its offerings include a calendar of art world events, videos, live coverage of art fairs, and information on auctions.